 Useful weather apps for life in the Netherlands

-Anyone living in the Netherlands will be well acquainted with the three main types of Dutch weather are: showers, rain and pouring down.
+Anyone living in the Netherlands will be well acquainted with the three main types of Dutch weather: constant drizzle, showers and pouring down rain.
 It's likely you can't count the number of times you've been caught out in a damp and unpleasant fashion by a sudden fall of rain.
-If only you'r checked buienradar before leaving the house…
+If only you'd checked buienradar before leaving the house…

 If you’ve been dithering, or aren’t happy with your current weather app, here’s a round-up of a few of the more popular and well-regarded weather apps with comprehensive information about the weather in the Netherlands.

 While the written forecasts for these apps are in Dutch, they also have the most accurate and comprehensive information for the Netherlands.
 Not too fussed about downloading an app onto your mobile phone or tablet?
 You're in luck, as most of these platforms are available online and are also accessible via a website.

 Buienradar is a household name in the Netherlands and a very popular app for people wanting to watch the rain sweep through.
 The central focus of the app is the radar showing whether there is any rain coming to your location in the next two hours.

 You can customise the app to your own preferences by adding specific modules to your start page, which allows you to have your preferred weather information available within a couple of swipes.

 Another app with its focus on rain radar, but it also has a 14-day forecast for locations around the world, as well as detailed written forecasts for the Netherlands and Belgium (in Dutch).

 Weeronline also rates days according to activities like beach, BBQ or skating, and offers hay fever and UV radiation warnings.
 It will also let you share the weather with your friends, in the case of good (or bad) news.

 Not good at remembering to check the radar?
 Get Buienalarm!
 This handy app will send you rainfall warnings based on your location, whether you're at home or out and about.